stanmaz/BBOalert/README.md

 # BBOalert

+Version : 2.10
-Version : 3.0
+Version : 3.0 (not yet deployed)

 The purpose of this browser extension is to reduce to the absolute minimum the manual operations due to the alerting procedure while playing bridge on BBO (www.bridgebase.com).

-Main features :
+All you need in the beginning is to install BBOalert and play normally.
+BBOalert will :
+- record alerted calls
-- Automatic alert
+- alert automatically the recorded calls

-- Alert recording
+Thereafter you can decide to use advanced features :
+- efficient coding alerts using wild cards and RegEx expressions
+- declare optional blocks of code that can be turned ON and OFF
 - Seat-dependent openings and development
 - Vulnerability-dependent openings and development
 - Keyboard shortcuts and abbreviations
 - Full Disclosure BSS file support
-- multilingual BBO user interface support

 If you like this tool, join the BBOalert users community on Facebook